abhinavkumar985/darukaa-bio-knowledge-rag/docs/blueprint.md

-# **App Name**: Daruka Chat
+# **App Name**: Darukaa Chat

 ## Core Features:

-- Homepage Design: Display the Daruka homepage with branding elements like the logo and color scheme.
+- Homepage Design: Display the Darukaa homepage with branding elements like the logo and color scheme.
 - Chat Interface: Implement a real-time chat interface for user interaction.
 - Message Handling: Display messages with clear distinctions between user and bot.
 - Loading Indicator: Show a loading indicator while waiting for responses from the backend Cloud Run service.